-Strategy Tasks and Partners Benchmarks By 2023, elected and civic leaders will have access to professional development opportunities designed to build leadership pipelines.
-TasksUtilize the Rural Community DevelopmentInitiative to increase awareness of public policy,planning, and leadershipAssist regional Chambers develop and/or promoteChamber Leadership ProgramsAssist young professional groups in developingprograms that increase leadership understandingDevelop and execute regional leadershipworkshops and visioning exercisesPartnersCEDAChambersCommunity Development Initiative Increase in the number of people volunteering and/or running for city councils and county commissions Increase in the number of civic organization volunteers
+Education Education and Workforce Development Objec is crucial in meeting the needs of residents, industries T T Strategy Tasks and Partners Benchmarks By 2023, elected and civic leaders will have access to professional development opportunities designed to build leadership pipelines.
+Tasks CEDA and economic partners will support, and assist, when possible, current and future Chambers of Commerce Leadership programs to facilitate growth in young professionals, promote career education, and create pipelines regional employment.
+CEDA will utilize the Rural Community Development Initiative to increase awareness of public policy, planning, and leadership.
+Partners CEDA Chambers Community Development Initiative Inland NW Partners Civic/Fraternal Organizations Municipalities Increase in the number of people volunteering and/or running for city councils and county commissions.
+Increase in the number of civic organization volunteers.